Inside: Over 70 ideas for fine motor activities to help your child

 Threading involves both pinching and some hand-eye cooridnation to get the string/rope/etc. through the hole.

-- Thread pool noodle pieces (Parents: chop up some pool noodles, get shoe string or rope, and have your child string the short noodles onto the rope.
+- Thread pool noodle pieces (Parents: chop up some pool noodles, get shoe string or thin rope, and have your child string the short noodles onto the rope.
 Depending on age, you could also have them make patterns with different colors.)

 - Letter/number ordering with pool noodles (Parents: write letters/numbers onto pool noodle pieces with a Sharpie and do the same as above, having your child thread them in order)